-A Meet & Greet provides the opportunity for you to meet a Member and their Support Circle.
+A Meet and Greet provides the opportunity for you to meet a Member and their Support Circle.
 Their Support Circle may include their family and friends, a Support Coordinator, Social Worker or Case Manager.

-During a Meet & Greet, you are able to get to know the Member, ask plenty of questions, and potentially arrange the finer details of bookings before they begin.
+During a Meet and Greet, you are able to get to know the Member, ask plenty of questions, and potentially arrange the finer details of bookings before they begin.
 For example, you could discuss the organisation of extra expenses and transport, and the times and days your client will be requiring supports on an ongoing basis.

 Likewise, it provides the Member with the opportunity to make sure that you are the right fit for them.
 It prevents any surprises on the day of your first booking and ensures that you get off to a great start together!

 A Meet and Greet is not compulsory, but highly recommended for long-term bookings.
 Meet and Greets generally occur at the Member's home, workplace or a public location such as a coffee shop.
 They can also be done via phone or online.